 The Unbreakable

-Where classical cryptography ends and mathematics begins
+Where classical cryptography reached its limits — and mathematics drew the line

 The only cipher proved mathematically unbreakable by Claude Shannon (1949).
 Three requirements: the key must be truly random, exactly as long as the message, and never reused.
 If any condition is violated, security collapses entirely — as the VENONA project proved when Soviet operators reused pads under wartime pressure.